Deadline:

 Students registered in a UBC degree program (or on an approved leave of absence from UBC) between January 1st and December 31st of the competition year must complete their application by the application deadline indicated above.

-- Confirm subject matter: Select the appropriate funding agency.
-Applicants should complete the agency application that is best aligned with their research subject matter
+2. Confirm subject matter: Select the appropriate funding agency.
+Applicants should complete the agency application that is best aligned with their research subject matter.

-- Determine where to submit an application (through a Canadian institution such as UBC or directly to the appropriate agency).
+3. Determine where to submit an application (through a Canadian institution such as UBC or directly to the appropriate agency).
 See the CGS-D program page for guidance.
-If applying via UBC, complete the application by the UBC application deadline indicated above
+If applying via UBC, complete the application by the UBC application deadline indicated above.

 CIHR: ResearchNet | application instructions

-- Signatures are not required before UBC’s application deadline (TBA):
+• Signatures are required by UBC’s application deadline (13 September 2024):

-- Applicants may upload an unsigned copy of the Signature Page (or Routing Slip) to complete the “Print/Upload Signature Page” task on ResearchNet
+• Applicants must upload a signed copy of the Signature Page (or Routing Slip) to complete the “Print/Upload Signature Page” task on ResearchNet.

-- The signature page/routing slip document should be 3 pages.
-If your document is 2 pages, it is because you have not added your primary supervisor in the “Identify Participants” task in the online application.
-Note: The supervisor’s CIHR PIN is required to complete the “primary supervisor” participant details
+• The signature page/routing slip document should be 3 pages.
+If your document is 2 pages, it is because you have not added your primary supervisor to your ResearchNet application in the “Identify Participants” task in the online application.
+Note: The supervisor’s CIHR PIN is required to complete the “primary supervisor” participant details.

-- Not required: Supervisor’s signature** is not required for the Confirmation of Scientific Area Form
+• Supervisor’s signature for the Confirmation of Scientific Area Form.

-- Applicants may upload a blank copy of the Confirmation of Scientific Area Form to complete the “other” document type of the “Attach Other Application Materials” task on ResearchNet
+• Applicants must upload a signed copy of the Confirmation of Scientific Area Form to complete the “Other” document type of the “Attach Other Application Materials” task on ResearchNet.

-- Indigenous applicants: Applicants who would like to self-identify as Indigenous to be considered beyond their institutions quota (i.e., the institution’s cap on total nominees that can be selected) must complete the Frederick Banting and Charles Best Canada Graduate Scholarship Doctoral Awards (CGS-D): Voluntary Self-Identification Form for Indigenous Applicants.
-Once completed, the form must then be uploaded as a single PDF document under “Other” in the “Attach Other Application Materials” task
+• Indigenous applicants: Applicants who would like to self-identify as Indigenous (optional) to be considered beyond their institutions quota (ie. the instution’s cap on total nominees that can be selected) must complete the Voluntary Self-Identification Form for Indigenous Applicants.
+Once completed, the form must then be uploaded as a single PDF document under “Other” in the “Attach Other Application Materials” task.

 NSERC: Online application system | application instructions

-- Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF.
-It is the applicant’s responsibility to ensure that they submit their complete, official, up to date transcript package in their online application, even if some of the transcripts were obtained from the College of Graduate Studies.
+• Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF.
+It is the applicant’s responsibility to ensure that they submit their complete, official, up-to-date transcript package in their online application.
 For more details about the transcript requirement, see this NSERC link.

 SSHRC: Online application system | application instructions

-- Online submission of transcripts: Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF file.
-It is the applicant’s responsibility to ensure that they submit their complete, official, up to date transcript package in their online application, even if some of the transcripts were obtained from the College of Graduate Studies.
-The transcript requirements are outlined in the application instructions
+• Online submission of transcripts: Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF file.
+It is the applicant’s responsibility to ensure that they submit their complete, official, up-to-date transcript package in their online application.
+The transcript requirements are outlined in the application instructions.

 Complete application procedures are available on the CGS-D program page.

-Killam Doctoral Scholarships application: CGS-D applicants applying through UBC Okanagan do not need to submit a separate Affiliated Fellowships-Doctoral (Killam) application.
-For students who would like to be considered for the Killam Doctoral Scholarships but have not submitted a CGS-D application, they must submit the Affiliated Fellowships-Doctoral (Killam) application to the College of Graduate Studies by the application deadline.
+Killam Doctoral Scholarships application: CGS-D applicants applying through UBC Okanagan do not need to submit a separate Killam Doctoral Scholarship.
+For students who are not eligible for the CGS-D and would like to be considered for the Killam, they must submit a Killam Doctoral Scholarship application.

 Nomination Procedures for Graduate Programs